UPS

 Date Employer Location Nature Outcome

-Feb 29, 2016 QBC, LLC MADISON, WISCONSIN Puncture wounds, except gunshot wounds Hosp.
+Feb 29, 2016 QBC, LLC MADISON, Wisconsin Puncture wounds, except gunshot wounds Hosp.

 About This OSHA Report

 This is a severe injury report filed with OSHA.
 Employers are required to report all work-related fatalities and severe injuries within 8 to 24 hours.
-Browse more reports by industry or state below.
+Browse more reports by employer, state, or industry below.

 Browse All Injury Reports